EmanuelSommer/bnn_connecting_the_dots/README.md

 1. Specify the experiment configuration in `experiments/fcn_bnns/conifg.yaml`.
 The configuration file should be self-explanatory.
 2. If one wants to fit a BDE, make sure that the final weigth dictionaries of the DE are stored in a folder matching the config that looks like this: `results/de/{dataset}|{hidden_structure}|{activation}|{replication}|/`.
 Then the BDE will be trained on the DE's final weights.
 3. Run `docker compose -f docker-compose-fcn-bnn.yml up --build` from the root of the repository if you want to monitor the progressbars and prints.
 Otherwise, run `docker compose -f docker-compose-fcn-bnn.yml up --build -d` to run the experiment in the background.
 4. The results will be saved in `experiments/fcn_bnns/results/fcn_bnns/` folder with a timestamped folder name.
-The results contain the posterior samples, the model configuration `json` file, and the overall config of the experiments and a `txt` file reporting the runtime of the individual experiments.
+The results contain the posterior samples, the model configuration `.json` file, and the overall config of the experiments and a `.txt` file reporting the runtime of the individual experiments.
-5. Aggregate some statistics from the results by running `python ../../../experiments/fcn_bnns/aggregate_cross_exp.py` from the experiments folder.
-This will create a `csv` file with the aggregated statistics in the the same folder.
-Examples for reported stats are hold out RMSE, LPPD, the configurations of the experiments, and the runtime of the individual experiments.
+5. Aggregate various statistics from the results by running `python ../../../experiments/fcn_bnns/aggregate_cross_exp.py` from the experiments folder.
+This will create a `.csv` file with the aggregated statistics in the the same folder.
+Examples for the reported stats are hold out RMSE, LPPD, the configurations of the experiments, and the runtime of the individual experiments.

 ## Analysis of Results